 This blog post was written by Managing Director of Housing Research, Danielle Hale, and Data Analyst, Hua Zhong.

-- The sales data for December 2016 is still preliminary, but we can get a good sense of the year by looking at the data we currently have for the past 12 months.
-In our first post, we looked at top closing days of 2016.
+- As we start the New Year, this is a good time to take a look and recap the year behind us to see what insights 2016 holds for 2017.
+While December 2016 is still preliminary, we can get a good sense of the year by looking at the data we currently have for the past 12 months.
+In our first posts, Part 1 and Part 2 we looked at closings by day.
+Here, we’ll take a look at listings.